MicrosoftDocs/cloud-adoption-framework/docs/migrate/azure-best-practices/contoso-migration-infrastructure.md

 Before we start reviewing the infrastructure, consider reading some background information about relevant Azure capabilities:

-- Several options are available for purchasing Azure access, including pay-as-you-go, enterprise agreements (EA), open licensing from Microsoft resellers, or from Microsoft partners known as cloud solution providers (CSPs).
+- Several options are available for purchasing Azure access, including pay-as-you-go subscriptions, a Microsoft Enterprise Agreement (EA), Open Licensing from Microsoft resellers, or purchasing from Microsoft partners in the Cloud Solution Provider (CSP) program.
 Learn about [purchase options](https://azure.microsoft.com/pricing/purchase-options), and read about how [Azure subscriptions are organized](https://azure.microsoft.com/blog/organizing-subscriptions-and-resource-groups-within-the-enterprise).
 - Get an overview of Azure [identity and access management](https://www.microsoft.com/security/business/identity).
 In particular, learn about [Azure AD and extending on-premises Active Directory to the cloud](https://docs.microsoft.com/azure/active-directory/identity-fundamentals).
 There's a useful downloadable e-book about [identity and access management (IAM) in a hybrid environment](https://azure.microsoft.com/resources/hybrid-cloud-identity).
 - Azure provides a robust networking infrastructure with options for hybrid connectivity.
 Get an overview of [networking and network access control](https://docs.microsoft.com/azure/security/security-network-overview).
 - Read the [introduction to Azure security](https://docs.microsoft.com/azure/security/fundamentals/overview), and learn how to create a plan for [Azure governance](https://docs.microsoft.com/azure/governance).